Book a Call

 Modalities such as EFT and Matrix ReimprintingInternal Family Systems, and Grief Recovery. can support this process by working with both the emotional and physiological imprints of trauma.

-As healing unfolds, past experiences lose their emotional charge.
+When you heal, past experiences lose their emotional charge.
 Clarity replaces confusion.
 Choice replaces compulsion.
 New ways of being begin to feel possible.

 From Survival to Choice

 Trauma may be passed down through generations — but it does not have to continue.
+It can stop with you.

 As the poet Rumi wrote: